slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"Muddy water is best cleared by leaving it alone."
 -- Alan Watts*

+- always remember... rumors are carried by haters, spread by fools, and accepted by idiots.
 -->

 > *"Lies are often much more plausible, more appealing to reason, than reality, since the liar has the great advantage of knowing beforehand what the audience wishes or expects to hear."